-Any student who incurs a charge for services rendered by CMHC must pay the charges owed.
-CMHC will always assist students in making arrangements for payment.
+Any student who incurs a charge for Counseling and Mental Health Center services must pay the charges owed.
+When necessary, the Center will assist students in making arrangements for payment.

 Sec.
 12-503.
 Eligibility for Counseling and Mental Health Center Services